wp-plugins/lightbox-plus/readme.txt

  * Can specify specify data- attribute so it can be site specific
  * Does not effect inline lightbxes which were class based already
 * Fixed (hopefully) all unset variable notices
+ * Please notify me if you still seem them
 * Added option to load javascript in header or footer +
- * Footer is prefered due to potential page load delays +
+ * Footer is prefered due to potential page load delays
 * Added option to set priority of javascript loading +
  * Low, Normal, High with priorities as follows 5, 11, 15 relative to other plugin loads +
  * May resolve some plugin conflicts due to load order +